archonic/limestone/README.md

 * In-browser image cropping using jcrop or the likes.
 * Business dashboard where you can see important stats.
 MRR (monthly recurring revenue) and churn (loss of paying users) graphed over time.

+## Notes
+* RSpec controller tests have been omitted in favour of requests tests.

 ## Getting Started
 * `git clone git@github.com:archonic/limestone.git`
 * Customize config/database.yml